awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-wlm-understanding-default-processing.md

 ## Step 3: Run test queries<a name="tutorial-wlm-run-test-queries"></a>

-In this step, you run queries from multiple connections in psql and review the system tables to determine how the queries were routed for processing\.
+In this step, you run queries from multiple connections in RSQL and review the system tables to determine how the queries were routed for processing\.

-For this step, you need two psql windows open:
+For this step, you need two RSQL windows open:
-+ In psql window 1, you run queries that monitor the state of the queues and queries using the views you already created in this tutorial\.
++ In RSQL window 1, you run queries that monitor the state of the queues and queries using the views you already created in this tutorial\.
-+ In psql window 2, you run long\-running queries to change the results you find in psql window 1\.
++ In RSQL window 2, you run long\-running queries to change the results you find in RSQL window 1\.

 ### To run the test queries<a name="how-to-wlm-run-test-queries"></a>

-1. Open two psql windows\.
+1. Open two RSQL windows\.
 If you already have one window open, you only need to open a second window\.
 You can use the same user account for both of these connections\.

-1. In psql window 1, run the following query\.
+1. In RSQL window 1, run the following query\.

    ```
    select * from wlm_query_state_vw;